sensu/sensu-docs/content/sensu-go/6.9/operations/control-access/create-limited-service-accounts.md

 it's invoked by another Sensu resource (ex. check).
 To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["sensu/sensu-ec2-handler"].
 {{< /code >}}

-You can also download the dynamic runtime asset definition from [Bonsai][13] and register the asset with `sensuctl create --file filename.yml`.

-{{% notice note %}}
-**NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
-{{% /notice %}}

 ## Configure an EC2 handler for the service account